sultanby/cs50/speller/README.md

 # cs50
-Program that spell-checks a file, a la the below, using a hash table.
+Program that spell-checks a file using a hash table.